 Dawn is responsible for technology planning, support, and integration within the college.
 She works closely with all COEHS academic units and centers, and serves as our liaison to University Technology to ensure that all technology infrastructure and support systems within the college meet necessary university-wide standards.
 Additionally, she manages Instructional Development Services and coordinates the Faculty Innovators Program.
 Prior to this position she served as the Interactive Multimedia Lab manager for the Center for the Application of Information Technologies.
 Dawn received her bachelor degree in Instructional Technology and Telecommunications and M.S.Ed. in Educational and Interdisciplinary Studies from Western.

+Jason oversees COEHS marketing and public relations.
+He has direct responsibility for coordination of publications and promotional efforts for the college.
+He assists with constituent relations and promotes COEHS achievements.
+Along with coordination of major college events, Jason serves as liaison to Alumni Programs, assists with the college's development efforts and works closely with the COEHS director of development, marketing and community relations to promote COEHS and its many initiatives.
 Jason is responsible for providing web support and web maintenance for the college.
 He works closely with the 12 academic units within the college to assist, maintain, and support all aspects of their websites.
-Prior to his position in COEHS, Jason was an ITS Manager for University Television at WIU.
 Jason earned his bachelor degree in Business with a minor in Computer Science and M.S. in Instructional Design and Technology from Western.